 Mr. Terrell is a Senior Advisor at Centerbridge Partners, L.P., a multi-strategy private investment management firm.
-Mr. Terrell served as Executive Vice Chairman of Investment Banking and Capital Markets at Credit Suisse and later as Senior Advisor from January 2018 to November 2018.
-From June 2010 to December 2017 he was Vice Chairman of Investment Banking and Capital Markets at Credit Suisse.
+Prior to his current role.
+Mr. Terrell served as Executive Vice Chairman of Investment Banking and Capital Markets at Credit Suisse where he was responsible for Credit Suisse's global banking relationships with some of its most respected clients.
 His investment banking career began in 1983 as an associate with First Boston Corporation.
-During his accomplished career in the financial services sector spanning more than 25 years, Mr. Terrell was responsible for Credit Suisse's global banking relationships with some of its most high-profile clients.
-From 2000 to 2008 he was the Managing Partner of Provender Capital Group, LLC, a private equity firm focusing on investments in emerging companies.
-Mr. Terrell currently serves as a member of the boards of directors of The Bank of New York Mellon Corporation, Mobility Capital Finance Inc. (MoCaFi) and Vroom, Inc. and is a member of the Investment Committee of the Rockefeller Foundation.
-He has served as a member of the board of directors of the New York Life Insurance Company, Wellchoice Inc. (formerly Empire Blue Cross Blue Shield) and Carver Bancorp, Inc. His experience also includes past and present service on multiple not-for-profit boards, including the University Council of Yale University, Yale School of Management, Partnership for New York City, Partnership Fund for New York City, Coro New York Leadership Center, Big Brothers Big Sisters of New York City and the Kaiser Family Foundation.
+From 2000 to 2008, he was the Managing Partner of Provender Capital Group, LLC, a private equity firm focusing on investments in emerging companies.
+Mr. Terrell currently serves as a member of the boards of directors of The Bank of New York Mellon Corporation, Computer Services Inc. (CSI) and Mobility Capital Finance Inc. (MoCaFi) and is a member of the Investment Committee of the Rockefeller Foundation and the board of the Kaiser Family Foundation.
+He has previously served as a member of the boards of directors of the New York Life Insurance Company, Vroom, Inc., Wellchoice Inc. (formerly Empire Blue Cross Blue Shield) and Carver Bancorp, Inc. His experience also includes past and present service on multiple not-forprofit boards - the University Council of Yale University, Yale School of Management, Partnership for New York City, Partnership Fund for New York City, Coro New York Leadership Center and Big Brothers Big Sisters of New York City.
 He is a member of the Council on Foreign Relations and the Economic Club of New York.